Wolf3s/xbmc4xbox-python/python/Doc/library/sqlite3.rst

 .. function:: enable_callback_tracebacks(flag)

-   By default you will not get any tracebacks in user-defined functions, aggregates, converters, authorizer callbacks etc. If you want to debug them, you can call this function with *flag* set to ``True``.
+   By default you will not get any tracebacks in user-defined functions, aggregates, converters, authorizer callbacks etc. If you want to debug them, you can call this function with *flag* as True.
 Afterwards, you will get tracebacks from callbacks on ``sys.stderr``.
 Use :const:`False` to disable the feature again.

 .. _sqlite3-connection-objects: